 Just because it's there, doesn't mean it's accurate!

 Helpful Hint #4

 Use safe search engines.
 Google is great, don't get me wrong, but it can return more than 1,000 results when you search for something.
 Is this a good thing, in your opinion?
-Stick to the library's databases, books, and NetTrekker.
+Stick to the library's databases, found on our library website, and books.
 Do a Google search only when you have to.